-3.5.3.1 HSREC members who review clinical trial proposals should have completed GCP training, evidenced by a certificate issued not more than 3 years previously.
+3.5.3.1 HSREC members who review clinical trial proposals should have completed GCP training, evidenced by a valid certificate.
+GCP must be refreshed every three years to obtain a valid certificate.

 3.5.4 Fulfilment of requirements

 - 3.5.4.1 Education requirements are monitored by the HSREC Chair and HSREC Administrator.
 HSREC members who do not complete the required HSREC training within the allotted time frames will not be involved in reviewing research studies or voting at the convened meetings until the requirement is satisfied. - 3.5.4.2 If an HSREC member does not fulfil his/her initial and/or continuing education requirements, the HSREC Executive Committee (EXCO) may recommend actions to the Faculty Board.